 When a large cavity is present in a primary tooth, a filling may not suffice.
 A stainless steel crown is used.
 The crown is very strong and can withhold biting force.
 When a front tooth needs this type of treatment, a tooth-colored finish is applied.

-We use a local outpatient surgery center as an option to families with a very young child or a child with special needs.
+We have a fully licensed anesthesiologist that comes to the office to make patients more comfortable.
+We also use a local outpatient surgery center as an option to families with a very young child or a child with special needs.